Laminate is a multi-layer flooring made of both natural and synthetic materials. From the bottom, those materials are:

 Behold: the coveted AC5 rating.
 AquaGuard is the first and only product on this list that has an AC5 rating.
 More importantly: AquaGuard has a 30-hour window for dealing with water spills and accidents.

-So, why is it the fifth choice on our list?
+So, why is it the sixth choice on our list?
 Well, despite that 30-hour window, AquaGuard’s warranty very clearly states, “This product is water-resistant.”
 Despite the, again 30-hour window, Floor & Decor says that standing water will ruin the flooring, most likely via mold or mildew.

 AquaGuard Waterproof Laminate’s Warranty